-Bleeding gums when brushing or flossing your teeth is not healthy!
+Bleeding gums when brushing or flossing your teeth is not normal or healthy!

 Let’s get straight to the point here…

 Lots of people complain about bleeding gums, and so it may seem normal…but at no point should you be content with finding that your gums are bleeding!

 If your gums are bleeding you need to do something about it and you should not ignore it.

 In many cases the condition of bleeding gums can be dealt with at home, without the need to see a dentist.

 It is a process of elimination in trying to work out what it is that is causing your gums to bleed and taking action to treat it.

 There are a multitude of reasons as to why your gums might be bleeding.

 The cause will be different for one person to another.

 I list out a number of common causes of bleeding gums in a later section of this article.